Archives: May 2004

 Volume Logic 1.0

 With the release of iTunes 4.5, we noticed that not much has been added to the Equalizer, or effects like Sound Enhancer, or Sound Check.
 This is where Volume Logic steps in to make your music sound amazing.
 Volume Logic is made by Octiv and really takes music to another level.
-By monitoring the drive, bass, volume and its own settings for different types of music, Volume Logic is the least expensive sound enhancer for the best digital jukebox, iTunes.
+By monitoring the drive, bass, volume and it’s own settings for different types of music, Volume Logic is the least expensive sound enhancer for the best digital jukebox, iTunes.
 More...

 [0] comments (176 views) | [0] Trackbacks [0] Pingbacks